In this section:

 The widget shows the total number of licenses used.

 Click on the widget to view File-Based Licensing Report.
-The report shows which models contain files that count toward license consumption, as well as a count of the files for each module.
+The report shows which modules contain files that count toward license consumption, as well as a count of the files for each module.

 Click on a link in the report to view additional details.